zlatozar/study-paip/debug/debugging-sbcl.md

   4: (SB-INT:SIMPLE-EVAL-IN-LEXENV (QUEENS 4) #<NULL-LEXENV>)
   5: (EVAL (QUEENS 4))
 ```

+_TIP: You can use `M-.` everywhere even in error messages in debugger._

 Remember that SLIME colors useful frames with green?
 This time `1 2 3 and 5` are meaningful.
 Go with the marker on `(ATTACKED-QUEEN-P (4 4) (NIL NIL NIL))` and press `Enter` to see all